andreasremdt/simple-translator/README.md

 ### `remove(String: language)`

 Removes a registered language from the translator.
-It accepts only the language code as parameter.
+It accepts only the language code as a parameter.

 The method `remove()` returns the instance of `Simple Translator`, meaning that it can be chained.